Austin Gomber

-Austin Zachary Gomber (born November 23, 1993) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Major League Baseball (MLB) for the St. Louis Cardinals and Colorado Rockies.
-The Cardinals' fourth-round selection of the 2014 MLB draft, Gomber attended Florida Atlantic University and played college baseball for the Owls.
+Austin Zachary Gomber (born November 23, 1993) is an American professional baseball pitcher in the Detroit Tigers organization.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Colorado Rockies.

+Gomber attended Florida Atlantic University, playing college baseball for the Owls, before St. Louis drafted him in the fourth round of the 2014 MLB draft.
 The Cardinals named him one of their two 2015 Co-Minor League Pitchers of the Year.
-Gomber made his MLB debut in 2018 and bats and throws left-handed.
+He made his MLB debut in 2018.
+St. Louis traded him to the Rockies before the 2021 season as part of a package for Nolan Arenado.
+The Rockies released Gomber in 2025.

 Baseball career

 Amateur career

-Austin Gomber attended West Orange High School in Winter Garden, Florida, and, after graduation, made himself available for the Major League Baseball (MLB) draft, but remained unselected.
-He enrolled at Florida Atlantic University, where he played college baseball for the Florida Atlantic Owls.
+Austin Gomber attended West Orange High School in Winter Garden, Florida.
+He was a first-team all-conference pitcher his junior season.
+He then enrolled at Florida Atlantic University, where he played college baseball for the Florida Atlantic Owls.
 Gomber played three seasons for the Owls, made 41 starts and registered a 3.27 earned run average (ERA) in 244 2/3 innings pitched (IP).
+He was an All-Sun Belt Conference pitcher his junior year, leading the conference with a 2.97 ERA.
 In 2013, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.